 Legislation about hormones in cattle varies from country to country.
 For example, growth hormones are used in dairy farming in the US, whereas the use of hormonal growth promoters for livestock is banned in the UK.
 Antibiotic growth-promoting feed additives have also been phased out due to concerns about the potential spread of antibiotic resistance.

-Milk is rigorously tested for traces of antibiotics under European law to ensure that food is safe for consumption.
+Milk is rigorously tested for traces of antibiotics by law to ensure that food is safe for consumption.
 Cows receiving antibiotics are milked separately from the rest of the herd to ensure that the milk is discarded and does not enter the food supply.

 In the UK, the Food Standards Agency regulates the content of milk and other dairy products to ensure these products are safe to consume.

 Not smoking, followed by maintaining a healthy weight through eating a healthy diet and keeping active, are the most effective ways to reduce your cancer risk.
 Research shows that eating too much red meat, and any amount of processed meat, increases the risk of bowel and stomach cancer.
-For cancer prevention, it is best to eat no more than 500g (cooked weight) a week of red meat, such as beef, pork and lamb, and to eat little, if any, processed meat, such as ham and bacon.
+For cancer prevention, it is best to eat no more than about three portions a week of red meat (350 to 500 grams in total cooked weight), such as beef, pork and lamb, and to eat little, if any, processed meat, such as ham and bacon.